Niterux/TF2MicSpamAssistanceScript/README.md

 - I recommend using VLC's built in filters to apply range compression to the audio, low audio volumes sound very bad with Steam's voice, also using the equalizer can mitigate compression artifacts

 ### Binds
+You can bind these TF2 commands to keys or just type them into the console to control VLC from within TF2:
 - VLCPAUSE
 - VLCNEXT
 - VLCPLAY